JeremieLitzler/extension-digital-gardener/README.md

 ## Features ✅

+A blocking entry is defined with:

+- a URL chunk (ex: "youtube" or even "youtube.com")
+- a start time (hour:minute)
+- an end time (hour:minute)

+You can have several entries with the same URL chunk but different time ranges.

+You can :

 - [x] Add as many websites as possible
 - [x] Allow to remove a single entry
 - [x] Add as many time ranges as possible per website
+- [x] Block any website browsed to in the current hour and minute falls between any of the entries
-- [x] Enable autocomplete when typing website value
+- [x] Use the autocomplete when typing url chunck value
-- [x] Make the blocked page dynamic (background changes)
+- [x] See the blocked page with a random background changes pulled [from Lorem Picsum](https://picsum.photos/).
-- [ ] Enable edition of an entry
+- [x] Store entries in indexedDb
+- [x] Edit each entry's start and end time
 - [ ] Add tests
 - [ ] Export and import configuration from a CSV file
 - [ ] Export and import configuration from a JSON file